Length: 8.4 km (5.2 miles)

 Location: Italy, Region of Sicilia, Province of Catania, Etna, Nicolosi Nord

 During Christmas 2001, we were in Taormina, Sicily for a few days.
-On one clear and sunny day, we decided to see if we can get to the top of Etna.
+One clear and sunny day, we decided to see if we can get to the top of Etna.
 Ha, ha, ha – so unprepared we were.
 We drove to Piano Provenzana on the north side of Etna and just started walking around.
 We were nowhere near the summit before cold and wind forced us back down the hill to Taormina.
-The half-hearted attempt haunted us for 15 years.
+That half-hearted attempt haunted us for 15 years.
 Well, this year we finally got a chance at redemption.

 This time around, we prepared and realized that you actually need a guide to go to the summit; you don’t just go up on your own.
 So on another clear and sunny day – this time in early autumn – we made our way to the Rifugio Sapienza on the south side of Mount Etna.
 There are different routes and guide services you can use to get to the top.
 We decided that for us it would be the easiest to join a group at Rifugio Sapienza.
-The guide hut where you can join a tour is right next to Rifugio Sapienza and is signed Gruppo Guide Alpine Etna Sud.
+The guide hut where you can join a tour is located next to Rifugio Sapienza and is signed Gruppo Guide Alpine Etna Sud.

 Aside: If some guy tells you where to park when you reach the rifugio and expects a tip, you can give a little something if you are felling generous, like 1 €.
 The idea is that he “watches” your car.
 It’s a scam, that's quite common in Sicily.
 He makes a show of putting a blank ticket on your windshield, but it means nothing since parking is free.
 When we returned from hiking he was nowhere to be found.
 So much for watching our car.